 Termination Risk - In the event that the swap agreement terminates - whether because of actions of the Port of Tacoma or due solely to actions of the counterparty (such as a decrease in credit rating, bankruptcy, misrepresentation, or default) - the counterparty may require the Port of Tacoma to make a termination payment, and the termination payment could be substantial.
-The Port of Tacoma shall consider the merits of including a provision that permits this action to optionally terminate a swap agreement at any time over the term of the agreement (elective termination right).
+The Port of Tacoma shall consider the merits of including a provision that permits this action to optionally terminate a swap agreement (elective termination right).
 The Port of Tacoma also should consider limiting the events giving rise to mandatory termination of the agreement and seeking extended payment terms.